 Thermoses work on the same principle as bottle warmers do – they keep hot liquids at a temperature that is higher than 104 degrees for an extended period of time, which makes them perfect for warming up the milk.
-If you know you won’t be able to feed your baby right away and need someplace safe and secure to store your milk, a thermos is a great option to use.
+If you know you won’t be able to feed your baby right away and need someplace safe and secure to store breast milk, a thermos is a great option to use.

 All you have to do is pour the water into a container and then put the bottle in it.
 Or if you have a large enough thermos you can simply stick the bottle in it to warm it when you need to.

 Microwaving Breast Milk Myths

 While writing this article, one common thing I came across while reading is the notion of sticking the bottle of breast milk in the microwave for 10 seconds.
 Some claim that you can do this to thaw the frozen breast milk quickly.
 While others swear that you can use it to warm milk based on the quantity.